-You must remove your pearls before swimming or sport, when applying products, such as hair spray, fragrance or hand soaps, or when using household chemicals.
+You must remove your pearls before swimming or sport, before sleep of a nap, when applying products, such as hair spray, perfume, makeup or hand soaps, or when using household chemicals.

 Always take your pearl jewelry off when you wash your hands or shower.
 This will ensure you avoid getting cosmetics, hair products and perfume on your pearls.

 Avoid doing any sport and extreme activities while wearing your pearl jewelry.